Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Results and Discussion

-According to classical nucleation theory, the nucleation process from a supercooled liquid can be ascribed to the competition between kinetic and thermodynamic factors\cite{Turnbull1949,turnbull1969under,cavagna2009supercool}, and the incubation time $\tau_X$ can be written as:
+According to classical nucleation theory (CNT), the nucleation process from a supercooled liquid can be ascribed to the competition between kinetic and thermodynamic factors\cite{Turnbull1949,turnbull1969under,cavagna2009supercool}, and the incubation time $\tau_X$ can be written as:

-where $A$ is a prefactor, ${W}/{k_B T}$ is the kinetic term, which is related to the atomic mobility, and $W$ is the kinetic barrier, both $A$ and $W$ are supposed to be temperature independent. ${\Delta G(T)}/{k_B T}$ is the thermodynamic term, and $\Delta G(T)$ is the thermodynamic barrier, which is determined by the balance of chemical potential difference and liquid-crystal interfacial energy\cite{turnbull1969under}. $\Delta G(T)$ varies with temperature, increasing rapidly near the {liquidus temperature} ($T_L$) and then decreasing with temperature.
-Approaching the {liquidus temperature}, the thermodynamic term is larger than the kinetic term, and the nucleation process is dominated by the thermodynamic barrier ($\Delta G(T)$).
-As temperature decreases, the influence of the thermodynamic term declines but the kinetic term becomes dominant.
-Below a certain temperature, the kinetic term becomes a dominant factor in the nucleation process.
-Therefore the nucleation time of the supercooled liquid is non-monotonically dependent on temperature, and with a transition from thermodynamic to kinetic control nucleation as temperature decreases.
+\BSS{ where $A$ is a prefactor, ${W}/{k_B T}$ is the kinetic factor which describes the difficulty for atomic attachment to the crystalline nuclei.
+As temperature decreases, the kinetic factor increases. $W$ is the kinetic barrier.
+Both $A$ and $W$ are supposed to be insensitive to temperature. ${\Delta G(T)}/{k_B T}$ is the thermodynamic factor, which describes the difficulty for generating a critical crystalline nucleus through thermal fluctuations.} $\Delta G(T)$ is is determined by the balance between the chemical potential difference and the liquid-crystal interfacial energy\cite{turnbull1969under}. $\Delta G(T)$ varies with temperature, increasing rapidly near the liquidus temperature ($T_L$) and then decreasing with temperature.
+Approaching the liquidus temperature, the \BSS{thermodynamic factor} is larger than the \BSS{kinetic factor}, and the nucleation process is dominated by the thermodynamic barrier ($\Delta G(T)$).
+As temperature decreases, the influence of the \BSS{thermodynamic factor} declines but the \BSS{kinetic factor} becomes dominant.
+Below a certain temperature, the \BSS{kinetic factor} becomes a dominant factor in the nucleation process.
+Therefore the nucleation time of the supercooled liquid is non-monotonically dependent on temperature, and with a transition from thermodynamically to kinetically controlled nucleation as temperature decreases.
 This non-monotonic behaviour is usually illustrated by the time-temperature-transformation (TTT) curve (Figure \ref{fig:1}).
-At the ``nose temperature" ($T_N$), the incubation time ($\tau_N$) is minimum (Figure \ref{fig:1} (c)). {It is worth noting that the value $\tau_N$ can be often }taken as a quantitative measure of the GFA of the alloy\cite{Johnson2016quantifying}.
+At the ``nose temperature" ($T_N$), the incubation time ($\tau_N$) is minimum (Figure \ref{fig:1} (c)).
+It is worth noting that the value $\tau_N$ can be often taken as a quantitative measure of the GFA of the alloy\cite{Johnson2016quantifying}.

-Figure \ref{fig:1} (a) shows a typical nucleation event in the deeply supercooled liquid regime (below the nose temperature $T_N$) for Ni$_{50}$Al$_{50}$.
-One sees that the potential energy decreases gradually as the degree of crystallization ($F_6$) increases.
-This contrasts with the slightly supercooled case (above $T_N$), shown in figure \ref{fig:1} (b), where the crystal nuclei are difficult to form. {However,} once {an embryo attains the critical radius, the resulting nucleus grows rapidly} thanks to the high atomic mobility.
-As a result, both the potential energy and the degree of crystallization change abruptly during the nucleation event.